 This page will be updated as more information becomes necessary.

 We understand this is a difficult time and are doing our best to maintain services to the Bioengineering community while minimizing the potential spread of the virus.
-Further closure may be necessary, we will post new information as the situation develops.

 Please see the updates and resources below for assistance.